List of Professional Fighters League champions

-Professional Fighters League ("PFL") is an American mixed martial arts promotion company, and the following is a history of its super fights champions in each weight class.
-This list also includes championship histories for their international partners PFL Europe and PFL MENA, as well as the championship histories for their predecessor World Series of Fighting ("WSOF") and its international partners WSOF: Canada and WSOF Global.
+Professional Fighters League ("PFL") is an American mixed martial arts promotion company, and the following is a history of its champions in each weight class.
+This list also includes championship histories for their international partners PFL Europe, PFL Africa and PFL MENA, as well as the championship histories for their predecessor World Series of Fighting ("WSOF") and its international partners WSOF: Canada and WSOF Global.